vishrutkohli/mailman3/src/mailman/docs/WebUIin5.rst

 done within 5 minutes.
 This has been tested on Ubuntu 11.04.

 In order to download the components necessary you need to have the `Bazaar`_ version control system installed on your system.
-Mailman requires Python 2.7, while mailman.client needs at least Python version 2.6.
+Mailman requires Python 3.4, while mailman.client needs at least Python version 2.6.

 It's probably a good idea to set up a virtual Python environment using `virtualenv`_.  `Here is a brief HOWTO`_.
+You would need two separate virtual environment one using Python version 2.6 (for Postorius and mailman.client) and other using Python version 3.4 (for Mailman core).

 .. _`virtualenv`: http://pypi.python.org/pypi/virtualenv
 .. _`Here is a brief HOWTO`: ./ArchiveUIin5.html#get-it-running-under-virtualenv